Sarkozy's lawyer says L'Oreal heiress party funding case is flawed

 "Mr Sarkozy will carry on fighting this but at the same time he believes the treatment that has been meted out to him has been disgraceful," Herzog told RTL radio.

-Allies of Sarkozy also leapt to his defence, with one suggesting the timing of investigation was politically motivated to distract attention from a scandal surrounding one of President Hollande's ministers.
+Allies of Sarkozy also leapt to his defense, with one suggesting the timing of investigation was politically motivated to distract attention from a scandal surrounding one of President Hollande's ministers.

 While a formal investigation could take years, a successful appeal could quickly halt the inquiry.